Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 To keep from painting the lights we put drinking straws over the lights.
 Moving them as we painted.

-Once completely dry I decorated our tree with ornaments collected through the years from places we have traveled and things we like to do.
+I decorated our tree with ornaments collected through the years from places we have traveled and things we like to do.
 I was thrilled to be able to add to my collection at Michaels.
-My candy loving daughter loved this gum ball machine.
+My candy-loving daughter loved this gumball machine.

-My son that was born in Texas needed Santa in a car with longhorns.
+My son, born in Texas, needed Santa in a car with longhorns.

-You can help spread some holiday cheer by sharing a photo of my dream tree or any trees that inspire you this year on Facebook, Twitter or Instagram, tag your friend, use the hashtag #TagATree and encourage them to do the same!
+Did you paint your tree GOLD?
+If not, You can help spread some holiday cheer by sharing a photo of your dream tree or any trees that inspire you this year.

 I have a white tree that has just started to turn brown.
 I’m going to repaint it white next year and will use some gold as highlights to hide spots that don’t take the paint!